openvinotoolkit/openvino/tools/pot/docs/AccuracyAwareQuantizationUsage.md

 ## Run quantization

-The code snippet below shows basic quantization workflow with accuracy control. `UserDataLoader` and `UserMetric` are placeholders for user's implementation of `DataLoader` and `Metric` APIs.
+The code example below shows basic quantization workflow with accuracy control. `UserDataLoader` and `UserMetric` are placeholders for user's implementation of `DataLoader` and `Metric` APIs.

 ```
 from openvino.tools.pot import IEEngine